|About the Compton Award|

 Compton was an American physicist who won the Nobel Prize for Physics in 1927 for discovering and explaining changes in x-ray wavelengths resulting from x-ray collisions with electrons, the so-called Compton effect.
 This important discovery in 1922 confirmed the dual nature (wave and particle) of electromagnetic radiation.
 A Ph.D. from Princeton University, Compton held many prominent positions, including professor of physics at The University of Chicago and chairman of the committee of the National Academy of Sciences that studied the military potential of atomic energy.
 His position on that committee made Compton instrumental in initiating the Manhattan Project, which created the first atomic bomb.

-The Advanced Photon Source (APS) Users Organization has announced that the 2015 APS Arthur H. Compton Award has been awarded to Gene E. Ice, Bennett C. Larson, and Cullie J. Sparks (posthumously), all of Oak Ridge National Laboratory.
+The Advanced Photon Source (APS) Users Organization has announced that the 2019 APS Arthur H. Compton Award has been awarded to Tai-Chang Chiang of the Department of Physics at the University of Illinois, Urbana-Champaign.

 The Compton Award recognizes an important scientific or technical accomplishment at, or beneficial to, the APS.
-This year’s award is given for seminal developments advancing spatially and temporally resolved synchrotron x-ray capabilities.
+This year’s award is given for Chiang's ingenuity and insight in developing x-ray thermal diffuse scattering into an efficient quantitative method for phonon band structure studies.

-The award was presented at the APS Plenary Session, Monday, May 11, 2015, during the 2015 APS/CNM Users Meeting.
+The award was presented at the APS Plenary Session, Monday, May 6, 2019, during the 2019 APS/CNM Users Meeting.
+Read the full story here.